 The City Barge is a historic riverside pub that has outdoor seating and serves a modern British menu.
 The seating along the river is limited and becomes busy very quickly on warmer days.
 The pub also has an excellent events space upstairs.

-Pubs in West London
+Pubs with gardens in West London

-We’ve included a selection of pubs in West London here but there are many, many more to be enjoyed in this part of London.
+We’ve included a selection of pubs with gardens in West London here but there are many, many more to be enjoyed in this part of London.
 You might also wish to read our recent blog highlighting outdoor dining venues in West London.

 As always, if you’d like to discuss any property-related matters with a member of the team, get in touch, without obligation.